noahehall/theBookOfNoah/0current/virtualization/docker/docker_reference.md

 ```

+## docker ref

-## docker cmd line
+- docker cmd line

   - search the docker hub index and display results
   - issue cmds to the docker daemon

-## docker daemon
+- docker daemon
   - should always be running
   - route cmds to containers
   - interfaces with each container space
   - is the parent process to all containers
     - controls access to docker on your machine
     - manages the state of containers and images
     - brokers interactions with the outside world

 ```sh
   # generally all changes requires restarting the docker